 Remember when we broke your guy's heart when we told you that some of his favorite things, from eating bacon to watching TV, are harming his fertility?
-Well, we're ready to talk more about his sperm — but this time we bring you good news!
+Well, we're ready to talk more about his sperm—but this time we're bringing you good news!

-Below, we count down the simple foods and activities that help improve your man's chance at becoming a father.
+Below, we count down the simple foods and activities that help improve your man's chance at becoming a dad.

 Scientists say it's not just women who need to pay attention to what they eat pre-conception.
 A new study published in the Nature Communications, suggests that lack of folic acid, which is form of vitamin B that is known to be key in the prevention of brain and spine defects, can make subtle changes to the chemistry of the sperm's DNA.
 Researchers advise prospective fathers to cut back on junk food and load up on greens, which are good sources of folic acid.
 Brussels sprouts, broccoli, spinach, asparagus and peas can all improve sperm quality and reduce the risk of birth defects.